安裝中文字典英文字典辭典工具!

 Personification is a form of figurative language that helps writers create vivid, imaginative descriptions by giving human qualities to non-human elements It’s often used in poetry, storytelling, and everyday expressions

-- Personification: Definition, Examples Usage
+- Personification: Definition, Usage, and Examples

 - Personification: Explanation and Examples - Grammar Monster